-(Amd) 403.9.3.1.1 Fire safety plans.
-A copy of the plan shall be maintained at the facility at all times.
-Plans shall include the following in addition to the requirements of Section 404.2.2:
+(Amd) 403.9.3.1.1 Fire safety plan.
+A copy of the fire safety plan shall be maintained at the facility at all times.
+The plan shall include the following in addition to the requirements of Section 404.2.2: